Skip to content

 All current players wishing to participate must have their chips placed into the “draw can” before the actual selection of players begins.

-Players that are new to the league and players on a team that has a bye, will be identified as such.
+Players that are new to the league and players on a team that has a bye, will be identified as first and second priority players respectively.

 The umpire will meet with both team managers prior to the game to determine how many players are needed and if a pitcher is needed.
 Pitchers need to be identified as a “qualified pitcher” and have a blue chip.
 The umpire will ensure that there are enough players available for the draw and determine if there are any new players, (not yet assigned to a team), or bye-team players available.
 Each manager may fill a “short-handed” roster up to the total allowed in the Short Handed Rule.
 The total number must be declared prior to the draw, and the managers must select from the drawn players until they reach that declared number.